Parenting resources in 90 different languages

 - We regularly invest time and money in training our staff to improve provision for all students, to develop enhanced skills and knowledge to deliver short term support interventions and individualised support and interventions.

-- Our INCO is a qualified and experienced teacher and has completed the SENCO Award (August 2015)
+- Our SENCO is a qualified and experienced teacher and completed her SENCO Award in December 2020.

-- All of our teachers hold qualified teacher status and all staff members, including TAs and HLTAs, receive regular training to best support our pupils with SEND, for example in dyslexia, ASD, speech and language needs.
+- All of our teachers hold qualified teacher status and all staff members, including TAs and HLTAs, receive regular training to best support our pupils with SEND, for example in dyslexia, ASD, ADHD, speech and language and attachment needs.

 8. How will my child/young person be included in activities outside the classroom including school trips?

-- Our Equality/Inclusion Policy promotes involvement of all of our learners in all aspects of the curriculum including activities outside the classroom.
+- Our Inclusion Policy promotes involvement of all of our learners in all aspects of the curriculum including activities outside the classroom.

 9. How accessible is the school environment?